unremarkablegames/unremarkablegames.github.io/games/voidstone/voidstone_gdd.md

 In the decades since, the abandoned metropolis has become a nest of aberrations.
 Recently, organized raiding parties of these creatures have begun terrorizing nearby settlements, suggesting a coordinated intelligence directing them — and a far greater threat looming on the horizon.

-King Aldemar assembled a team of six Awakened, tasked with reclaiming Dorgen-Vault and eliminating the source of the monsters.
+King Aldemar assembled a powerful Awakened hero, tasked with reclaiming Dorgen-Vault and eliminating the source of the monsters.
 Accompanying them is Thalior, a Guardian who believes the stone the miners uncovered is the Voidstone, Nyxara's prison, and it must be resealed or destroyed before she is free to rain down catastrophe upon all of Ardenia.

 #### The Awakened
 Long ago, before Nyxara was imprisioned, while she was activly making her monsters, a guardian showed the people how to absorb fragments.
 This granted them extraordinary abilities, but not without peril.
 During the process, the person falls into a deep coma.
 Most die within a few days, but others awaken insane, in a nightmare state.
 Very few adults who undergo the process survive, although adolescents have a higher survival rate.
 Those who successfully integrate with a fragment and awaken sane are called Awakened, and they possess enhanced strength, resilience, and the ability to channel the fragment's power as magic.
 Those who wake insane are executed immediately for the safety of all.

 The Awakened possess the ability to absorb more fragments to grow their strength far beyond normal humans.
-This gave the people of Ardenia a means of fighting back against the monstrous creations of Nyxara.
+This gives the people of Ardenia a means of fighting back against the monstrous creations of Nyxara.

 ### Game Story
 #### Chapter 1: The City Center
-The player controls a team of six Awakened.
+The player controls a single Awakened hero.
 Thalior directs you to take the city center.
 You descend through the entry and great foyer to the gates, then battle to the city center where Thalior brings an army to hold the position.
-In the city center there is a temple where you can respec your characters and an inn where you can sleep for HP/MP recovery for a very small fee.
+In the city center there is a temple where you can respec your character and an inn where you can sleep for HP/MP recovery for a very small fee.
     * **Lore:** The boss drops a key that opens a door to a nearby mine shaft.
 The end of the mine shaft has a book that reveals the world backstory.
     * **Cultist:** The boss drops a cultic artifact.
     * **Theves Guild:** The quartermaster of the inn gives rumors of thieves and the start of a thieves guild.